Missouri Route 48

 Route 48 is a state highway in northwestern Missouri.
 Its western terminus is located at U.S. Route 71 (US 71) north of Savannah.
 The route travels eastward across the communities of Rosendale, Rea, and Whitesville.
-The road ends at US 169 in King City, about 20 mi from its western terminus.
-The road was designated around 1926, and was completely laid down with gravel by 1936 and paved in asphalt by 1942.
+The road ends at US 169 in King City, about 20 mi from its beginning.
+The road was designated around 1926, completely surfaced with gravel by 1936, and paved with asphalt by 1942.